LukaLambrecht/pixelae/data/README.md

 Note: seems to give non-deterministic errors when run in multithreaded mode in jobs, instead run with one thread.
 Size of resulting data: 23 GB.
+Note: sorting of lumisections in the output files was added on 1 Nov 2023, but rerunning not yet done, so lumisections in current ROOT files are likely unsorted.
+Instead of rerunning the conversion to ROOT files, add sorting in conversion to parquet as well and only rerun that step.

 ### Conversion to parquet files
 Performed on 17 Oct 2023.